ErickRyu/Powerdoro/README.md

 # Powerdoro
 Pomodoro + small timer

-Type in time you want, and after time has elapsed, this will be GRAB YOUR ATTENTION as 'small timer' does.
-But here is different!
-You MUST TYPE IN `RETROSPECT` or some record what did you do in this time.
-Then block window will be disapear.
-You can find your records in `retrospect.txt`
+Type in time as much as you need.
+And after the time's up, this will GRAB YOUR ATTENTION as ‘small timer’ does.
+But here is the difference!
+You MUST TYPE IN RETROSPECT or some records of what you did during this time.
+Then your screen blocker will be gone.
+You can find your records in retrospect.txt

-I'll make this timer can repeat automatically like pomodoro timer.
-I have many things to do.
+I’ll make this timer repeat automatically like pomodoro timer.
+I've got many things to do.
 You can check roadmap below this README (It is written in Korean) and feel free to add issues.

 Enjoy your flow!

 # Installation and Usage